Disconnectivity and Relative Positions in Simultaneous Embeddings: Conclusion

 \section{Conclusion}

 Contrary to the previous results on simultaneous embeddings we focused on the case where the embedding choice does not consist of ordering edges around vertices but of placing connected components in relative positions to one another.
 We first showed that generally both input graphs of an instance of {\sc Simultaneous Embedding with Fixed Edges} can be always assumed to be connected.
-We then showed how to solve {\sc Simultaneous Embedding with Fixed Edges} in linear time for the case that the common graph consists of simple disjoint cycles and extended the result to a quadratic-time algorithm solving the more general case where the embedding of each connected component of the common graph is fixed.
-These solutions include a compact and easy to handle data-structure, the CC-tree, representing all possible simultaneous embeddings.
-Thus, there is hope that the CC-tree is also useful when relaxing the restriction of a fixed embedding for each component.
+We then showed how to solve {\sc Simultaneous Embedding with Fixed Edges} in linear time for the case that the common graph consists of simple disjoint cycles (or more generally has maximum degree~2).
+We further extended the result to a quadratic-time algorithm solving the more general case where the embedding of each connected component of the common graph is fixed.
+These solutions include a compact and easy to handle data structure, the CC-tree and CC$^\oplus$-tree, representing all possible simultaneous embeddings.
+Thus, there is hope that the CC-tree and the CC$^\oplus$-tree are also useful when relaxing the restriction of a fixed embedding for each component.